 There's a lot to see and do here!
-These are tried & true resources.
-They are noted because they are beneficial and in many cases also Free.
-For example, you can connect with an online community; discover tools that empower emerging/established songwriters or compare supportive writing apps and so much more.
+Peruse relevant ,tried & true favorite writing resources.
+Favorite because they are beneficial and in many cases also Free.
+Utilize top basic links for an aspiring artist.
+Discover verified tools that empower emerging/established songwriters or compare supportive writing apps/tools.

-As a lyricist, whether you view yourself as an emerging or an established songwriter, if your goal is to become a true artist you need to become proactive and plan today as if you will eventually be recognized as a professional creative artist.
-Listed below are resources that are beneficial in achieving those goals:
+First and foremost, you are a lover of words.
+And as a lyricist, whether you view yourself as an emerging or an established songwriter it is essential that you set up a monetary investment budget.
+If your goal is to become a true artist, you need to become proactive and plan today as if you will eventually be recognized as a professional creative artist.
+Listed below are resources that are beneficial in achieving these goals:

 Performing Rights Organizations.
 American PRO are ASCAP, BMI, SESAC and Global Music Rights (GMR).
 These organizations represent songwriters.
 Some are for profit and some are not for profit.
 Some have open membership and some do not.
 You cannot be a member of ASCAP and BMI.
 You must select one or the other.
 ASCAP and BMI are both not-for-profit organizations.